aswain009/java-oop-class-notes/week-eleven.md

     - and fast to remove from the beginning
     - because of the head and tail nodes
     - `ArrayLists` are only fast to remove/add to the end (O(1))
-        - any opperation at the beginning of an `ArrayList` will be an O(n) opperation
+        - any operation at the beginning of an `ArrayList` will be an O(n) operation